tkurze/exchangelib/docs/index.md

 # Return values as nested lists
 values_as_list = a.inbox.all().values_list('subject', 'body')
 # Return values as a flat list
-all_subjects = a.inbox.all().values_list('physical_addresses__Home__street', flat=True)
+all_subjects = a.inbox.all().values_list(
+  'physical_addresses__Home__street', flat=True
+)

 # A QuerySet can be indexed and sliced like a normal Python list.
-Slicing and indexing of the
+Slicing and
-# QuerySet is efficient because it only fetches the necessary items to perform the slicing.
+# indexing of the QuerySet is efficient because it only fetches the necessary
-# Slicing from the end is also efficient, but then you might as well reverse the sorting.
+# items to perform the slicing.
+Slicing from the end is also efficient, but then
+# you might as well reverse the sorting.

-first_ten = a.inbox.all().order_by('-subject')[:10]  # Efficient.
+# Efficient.
 We only fetch 10 items
+first_ten = a.inbox.all().order_by('-subject')[:10]
-last_ten = a.inbox.all().order_by('-subject')[:-10]  # Efficient, but convoluted
+# Efficient, but convoluted
+last_ten = a.inbox.all().order_by('-subject')[:-10]
-next_ten = a.inbox.all().order_by('-subject')[10:20]  # Efficient.
+# Efficient.
 We only fetch 10 items
+next_ten = a.inbox.all().order_by('-subject')[10:20]
-single_item = a.inbox.all().order_by('-subject')[34298]  # Efficient.
+# Efficient.
 We only fetch 1 item
+single_item = a.inbox.all().order_by('-subject')[34298]
-ten_items = a.inbox.all().order_by('-subject')[3420:3430]  # Efficient.
+# Efficient.
 We only fetch 10 items
+ten_items = a.inbox.all().order_by('-subject')[3420:3430]
-random_emails = a.inbox.all().order_by('-subject')[::3]  # This is just stupid, but works
+# This is just stupid, but works
+random_emails = a.inbox.all().order_by('-subject')[::3]

 # The syntax for filter() is modeled after Django QuerySet filters.
-The following filter lookup
+The
-# types are supported.
-Some lookups only work with string attributes.
-Range and less/greater
+# following filter lookup types are supported.
+Some lookups only work with
-# operators only work for date or numerical attributes.
+# string attributes.
+Range and less/greater operators only work for date or
+# numerical attributes.
 This is determined by the field type.
 #
 # Some attributes are not searchable at all via EWS.
-This is determined by the "is_searchable"
+This is determined by the
-# attribute on the field.
+# "is_searchable" attribute on the field.

-# List the field name and field type of searchable fields for a certain item type
+# List the field name and field type of searchable fields for a given item type
 for f in Message.FIELDS:
     if f.is_searchable:
         print(f.name, f)

-qs = a.calendar.all()  # No restrictions.
+# No restrictions.
 Return all items.
-qs.filter(subject='foo')  # Returns items where subject is exactly 'foo'.
-Case-sensitive qs.filter(start__range=(start, end))  # Returns items within range qs.filter(subject__in=('foo', 'bar'))  # Return items where subject is either 'foo' or 'bar' qs.filter(subject__not='foo')  # Returns items where subject is not 'foo' qs.filter(start__gt=start)  # Returns items starting after 'dt' qs.filter(start__gte=start)  # Returns items starting on or after 'dt' qs.filter(start__lt=start)  # Returns items starting before 'dt' qs.filter(start__lte=start)  # Returns items starting on or before 'dt' qs.filter(subject__exact='foo')  # Same as filter(subject='foo') qs.filter(subject__iexact='foo')  #  Returns items where subject is 'foo', 'FOO' or 'Foo' qs.filter(subject__contains='foo')  # Returns items where subject contains 'foo' qs.filter(subject__icontains='foo')  # Returns items where subject contains 'foo', 'FOO' or 'Foo' qs.filter(subject__startswith='foo')  # Returns items where subject starts with 'foo'
+qs = a.calendar.all()
+# Returns items where subject is exactly 'foo'.
+Case-sensitive
+qs.filter(subject='foo')
+# Returns items within range
+qs.filter(start__range=(start, end))
+# Return items where subject is either 'foo' or 'bar'
+qs.filter(subject__in=('foo', 'bar'))
+# Returns items where subject is not 'foo'
+qs.filter(subject__not='foo')
+# Returns items starting after 'dt'
+qs.filter(start__gt=start)
+# Returns items starting on or after 'dt'
+qs.filter(start__gte=start)
+# Returns items starting before 'dt'
+qs.filter(start__lt=start)
+# Returns items starting on or before 'dt'
+qs.filter(start__lte=start)
+# Same as filter(subject='foo')
+qs.filter(subject__exact='foo')
+# Returns items where subject is 'foo', 'FOO' or 'Foo'
+qs.filter(subject__iexact='foo')
+# Returns items where subject contains 'foo'
+qs.filter(subject__contains='foo')
+# Returns items where subject contains 'foo', 'FOO' or 'Foo'
+qs.filter(subject__icontains='foo')
+# Returns items where subject starts with 'foo'
+qs.filter(subject__startswith='foo')
 # Returns items where subject starts with 'foo', 'FOO' or 'Foo'
 qs.filter(subject__istartswith='foo')
-# Returns items that have at least one category assigned, i.e. the field exists on the item on the
+# Returns items that have at least one category assigned, i.e. the field exists
-# server.
+# on the item on the server.
 qs.filter(categories__exists=True)
-# Returns items that have no categories set, i.e. the field does not exist on the item on the
+# Returns items that have no categories set, i.e. the field does not exist on
-# server.
+# the item on the server.
 qs.filter(categories__exists=False)

 # WARNING: Filtering on the 'body' field is not fully supported by EWS.
+There
-There seems to be a window
+# seems to be a window before some internal search index is populated where
-# before some internal search index is populated where case-sensitive or case-insensitive filtering
+# case-sensitive or case-insensitive filtering for substrings in the body
-# for substrings in the body element incorrectly returns an empty result, and sometimes the result
+# element incorrectly returns an empty result, and sometimes the result stays
-# stays empty.
+# empty.

 # filter() also supports EWS QueryStrings.
 Just pass the string to filter().
-QueryStrings cannot
-# be combined with other filters.
-We make no attempt at validating the syntax of the QueryString
+# QueryStrings cannot be combined with other filters.
+We make no attempt at
-# - we just pass the string verbatim to EWS.
+# validating the syntax of the QueryString - we just pass the string verbatim to
+# EWS.
 #
 # Read more about the QueryString syntax here:
 # https://docs.microsoft.com/en-us/exchange/client-developer/web-service-reference/querystring-querystringtype
 a.inbox.filter('subject:XXX')

-# filter() also supports Q objects that are modeled after Django Q objects, for building complex
+# filter() also supports Q objects that are modeled after Django Q objects, for
-# boolean logic search expressions.
+# building complex boolean logic search expressions.
+q = (
+        Q(subject__iexact='foo') | Q(subject__contains='bar')
-q = (Q(subject__iexact='foo') | Q(subject__contains='bar')) & ~Q(subject__startswith='baz')
+    ) & ~Q(subject__startswith='baz')
 a.inbox.filter(q)

-# In this example, we filter by categories so we only get the items created by us.
+# In this example, we filter by categories so we only get items created by us.
 a.calendar.filter(
     start__lt=datetime.datetime(2019, 1, 1, tzinfo=a.default_timezone),
     end__gt=datetime.datetime(2019, 1, 31, tzinfo=a.default_timezone),
     categories__contains=['foo', 'bar'],
 )

 # By default, EWS returns only the master recurring item.
-If you want recurring calendar
+If you want recurring
-# items to be expanded, use calendar.view(start=..., end=...) instead.
+# calendar items to be expanded, use calendar.view(start=..., end=...) instead.
+start = datetime.datetime(2019, 1, 31, tzinfo=a.default_timezone)
 items = a.calendar.view(
-    start=datetime.datetime(2019, 1, 31, tzinfo=a.default_timezone),
+    start=start,
-    end=datetime.datetime(2019, 1, 31, tzinfo=a.default_timezone) + datetime.timedelta(days=1),
+    end=start + datetime.timedelta(days=1),
 )
 for item in items:
     print(item.start, item.end, item.subject, item.body, item.location)

 # You can combine view() with other modifiers.
-For example, to check for conflicts before
+For example, to check for
-# adding a meeting from 8:00 to 10:00:
+# conflicts before adding a meeting from 8:00 to 10:00:
 has_conflicts = a.calendar.view(
     start=datetime.datetime(2019, 1, 31, 8, tzinfo=a.default_timezone),
     end=datetime.datetime(2019, 1, 31, 10, tzinfo=a.default_timezone),
     max_items=1
 ).exists()

-# The filtering syntax also works on collections of folders, so you can search multiple folders in
+# The filtering syntax also works on collections of folders, so you can search
-# a single request.
+# multiple folders in a single request.
 a.inbox.children.filter(subject='foo')
 a.inbox.walk().filter(subject='foo')
 a.inbox.glob('foo*').filter(subject='foo')